Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 The word “sometimes” can only be applicable in a scenario where you are well experienced and doing things your competitors aren’t doing as that gives you the opportunity to grow your blog faster.

-But 80% of the time it is usually a bad piece of advice.
+But most of the time, it is a bad piece of advice.

 You hear bloggers say choose a niche with high search demand and thus, not all high search demand niches are worth going for, why?